mmcc007/fledge/README.md

  On an iOS device you will see:
  ![ios screenshot](./art/ios_screenshot.png)

- You can then trace this back to the actual pipeline that produced the build artifacts for the app on both device types here (click on image for link to actual build):
+ You can then trace back to the actual pipeline that produced the build artifacts for the app on both device-types below (click on image for link to actual pipeline):
  [![fledge pipeline](./art/fledge_pipeline.png)](https://travis-ci.org/mmcc007/todo/builds/493633473)

 # License